ToukoHenttinen/ToukoHenttinen/README.md

 ## Hello there 👋

-My name is Touko Henttinen and I'm a first-year Information and Communications Technology student (Engineering) at Oulu University of Applied Sciences (OAMK), specializing in device-oriented systems.
+My name is Touko Henttinen and I'm a first-year Information and Communications Technology student (Engineering) at Oulu University of Applied Sciences (OAMK).

  I'm currently learning C/C++, Python, and fundamentals of embedded systems and software development.